MrChante/GROUP4-EVENTPLANNER-SYSTEM/README.md

 ---

-## Step 4: System Access (Credentials)
+### 4. System Credentials

-Once the window opens, you will be prompted with a slick dark-themed login interface.
-Use the hardcoded administrative credentials present in your script:
+Once the window pops up, you will be greeted by the **System Login** screen.
+Use the hardcoded credentials found within `login_view.py` to gain access:

 * **Username:** `group4`
 * **Password:** `12345`

-Click **LOG IN** or press `Enter` on your keyboard to access your main Event Planner Dashboard!
+You can click the **LOG IN** button or simply press the **Enter** key while your cursor is in the password field to access the main dashboard.

 ---